 The intended benefit of additional product or underwriting restrictions is a decrease in the incidence of default.
-The three-dimensional (3-D) chart of SDQ rates of QM-eligible loans for various FICO and CLTV thresholds presented in Section II of this report shows that QM-eligible loans with any FICO or CLTV have a historical SDQ rate of 33.8%, which is a 24% decline from the SDQ rate of 44.6% for all loans , which could include sub-prime FICO scores and CLTV ratios above 100%.
-Limiting QM-eligible loans to FICO scores above 660 reduces the SDQ rate 19.4%, a 57% decline from the overall SDQ rate.
-Limiting QM-eligible loans to CLTV levels no greater than 90% reduces the SDQ rate to 30.4%, a 32% decline from the overall SDQ rate.
-Looking at the combination of FICO scores and CLTV ratios associated with the 2011 proposed QRM definition, a minimum 690 FICO and a CLTV no greater than 80% results in an SDQ rate of 9.3%, a 79% decline from the overall SDQ rate.
-Similarly, the alternative QRM definition (QRM\A), which is the combination of a minimum 690 FICO score and CLTV ratios no greater than 90%, is associated with an SDQ rate of 11.6%.
+The three-dimensional (3-D) chart of SDQ rates of QM-eligible loans for various FICO and CLTV thresholds presented in Section II of this report shows that QM-eligible loans with any FICO or CLTV have a historical SDQ rate of 33.57%, which is a 24% decline from the SDQ rate of 44.4% for all loans17, which could include sub-prime FICO scores and CLTV ratios above 100%.
+Limiting QM-eligible loans to FICO scores above 660 reduces the SDQ rate 18.7%, a 58% decline from the overall SDQ rate.
+Limiting QM-eligible loans to CLTV levels no greater than 90% reduces the SDQ rate to 30.1%, a 32% decline from the overall SDQ rate.
+Looking at the combination of FICO scores and CLTV ratios associated with the 2011 proposed QRM definition, a minimum 690 FICO and a CLTV no greater than 80% results in an SDQ rate of 8.8%, a 80% decline from the overall SDQ rate.
+Similarly, the combination of FICO scores and CLTV ratios that corresponds to the alternative QRM definition (QRM_A), a minimum 690 FICO score and CLTV ratios no greater than 90%, is associated with an SDQ rate of 11.1%.